grnet/archipelago/docs/admin-guide.rst

   # vlmc unlock -f <volumename>

 The administrator must make sure that the volume is locked erroneously before unlocking it.
-That means an older clientid for RADOS backend or a different node for a file backend.
+With a RADOS backend, that means that the volume is locked by an older clientid and with a file backend, by a different node.
-..
-FIXME reword

 ..
 TODO, vlmc command ? current blockerm clientid ?